hksdfhksdfhskh/cryptoco/README.md

 dd82364f58bc37e0d61359c4aa00e5da
 ```

+### Rake tasks

+Rake task is a handy tools to run arbitrary scripts related to the system.
+For example, a rake task is made for downloading the latest market value.
+Later, this rake task can be executed by a cron job/scheduler at a certain interval.

 ### Slim templates

 Slim is a templating engine that is very minimalist, and also compile fast compared to other engines (such as HAML).